nuchs/toys/hangman/notes/notes3.md

 ```

 So what's happened here?
 Looks like split returns references to
-substrings from the contents and I'm trying to take ownership of what
+sub-strings from the contents and I'm trying to take ownership of what
 they refer to.
 Naughty, but easily fixed.

 ```rust